Prompting in Lovable

 Contextual prompting

-Providing context can help GPT Engineer understand the broader scope of your requirements.
+Providing context can help Lovable understand the broader scope of your requirements.
 Before asking for specific tasks, you can set the stage with background information.

 Setting the context